 #1 The Village of Beek-Ubbergen

-Beek-Ubbergen is less than 10km east of Nijmegen, a city with a population of 160,000; yet it has a distinctly different vibe and doesn’t necessarily feel like a suburb.
+Beek-Ubbergen village is home to 3,400 residents – who all seem know each other – and live on quiet streets in red brick homes with smoke puffing out the chimneys.
+Less than 10km east of Nijmegen – a city with a population of 160,000, Beek Ubbergen has a distinctly different vibe of a small town.
 The village is tucked between Duivelsberg (Devil’s Mountain) and the Meertje River- and is practically on the German-Dutch border.

 The hills (not really mountains at all, standing at only 250 feet) are the result of glacial ice melt from 150,000 years ago.
 In the Netherlands, hills are an anomaly – and this small range of topography is practically in our back yard (or side yard, more specifically).

 Several paths (some that double as driveways) lead south from the main street into the forested park.
 The trail closest to us passes by one house and a pasture, where we often have to contend with a herd of cattle before continuing deep into the 308 acres of nature reserve.
 Connecting trails weave through mostly deciduous trees and (on any day besides Sunday) we could very well not see another soul during our hikes.